Chapter 31. Handling the Inevitable: Returns

 Establishing a Clear Return Policy

 Setting the parameters of your sale upfront is a good policy for all retailers — no matter how much they sell or where.
 Interestingly, several states — including California, eBay's home state — have laws regardinggiving refunds for returned merchandise.
-The law in California assumes ...
+The law in California assumes that consumers ...

 Get eBay® PowerSeller Business Practices FOR DUMMIES® now with the O’Reilly learning platform.